guptanirman11/Twitter_fixing_parallel/README.md

 ## Part 1: Twitter Feed

-A disgruntled Twitter staff member deleted important software from the servers on their last day at work.
-You were hired to help restore services, by re-developing the data structure that represents a user's feed.
-Your implementation will redefine it as a singly linked list.
+Here in this project I tried re-developing the data structure that represents a user's feed.
+My implementation redefines it as a singly linked list.

 I implemented few methods of a `feed`
 (i.e. the `Add`, `Remove`, and `Contains` methods).
 I used the